Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 </details>

-3. In the above two questions we saw how to change background color and add outline to page numbers, In this question try increasing size of the page numbers with help of the **size** props provided in Pagination component.
+3. In the above two questions we saw how to change the background color and add an outline to page numbers, In this question try increasing the size of the page numbers with help of the **size** props provided in the Pagination component.

 <details>
     <summary>Solution